vuejs/roadmap/README.md

 * Reactivity system will be rewritten with Proxies with various improvements
 * No major breaking changes; will be maintained in parallel to 2.x with feature parity

+*Note: this means there will be two releases for each new minor version of Vue: 2.x which supports IE and 2.x-next which does not.
+This also means we are not dropping IE support.*

 ### 3.x

 - Will be using TypeScript.
 For internal implementation only.
 Does NOT affect ES users, but should improve TS integration for TS users.